futpix/caravans-in-australia/content/review/842-Nova-Caravans-Terra-Sportz-216-3C.md

   ogtitle: "Should I buy Terra Sportz 216-3C by Nova Caravans?"
   ogdescription: "The Nova Caravans Terra Sportz 216-3C is classed as Off Road, and sleeps 4-5 people.
 It is Australian made and comes in at 23 ft.
 It generally has Separate shower & toilet."
 categories: ["Nova Caravans"]
-tags: ["Sleeps 4-5", "23 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4-5", "23 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "8.49"
 bodyLength: "7.07"
 totalHeight: "2.95"